nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 # Time to move on

-After implementing everything I got tired and needed to advance with this subject, I wanted to start creating the binary tree crud functions, and I'll do so.
-I realized that I could merge both structures **LeafKeyValue** and **NodeKeyAddress**, remove duplicated methodes for inserting, deleting, sorting, and so on.
+After implementing everything I got tired and needed to advance with this subject, I wanted to start creating the binary tree CRUD functions, and I'll do so.
+I realized that I could merge both structures LeafKeyValue and NodeKeyAddress, remove duplicated methods for inserting, deleting, sorting, and so on.
 I'll do this later, so this will be kept in a TODO file.

-Implementing delete method directly into the bytes will be much faster and improve the speed of my software, although I'll let this task for myself from the future.
+Implementing delete method directly into the bytes will be much faster and improve the speed of my software, although I'll leave this task for myself in the future.

-The last considerations for this package is that I'll write it again using some pattern for naming and letting it less verbous, and the PAGE_SIZE constant could be changed to work as a PAGE_SIZE for each bTree file, this information would be stored at the first page from the file.
+The last considerations for this package are that I'll write it again using some pattern for naming and making it less verbose, and the PAGE_SIZE constant could be changed to work as a PAGE_SIZE for each B-tree file; this information would be stored on the first page of the file.